nplatis/MyFirstGitHubRepo/README.md

 This is a very nice for loop.

-But let's try something more complex.
+But let's try something more complex, like a `while` loop.